 Season stats: The two-way contract player averaged 1.8 points and 1.0 assist in 16 regular-season games with the Heat.
 Walton averaged 16.1 points and 7.0 assists in 27 games with the Heat’s G League affiliate, the Sioux Falls Skyforce.

 What to know?: There’s just too many guards on the Heat roster to even think about signing Walton to a standard minimum contract.
-Bringing him back on a two-way contract is definitely possible if the Heat are interested in that.
+Bringing him back on a two-way contract is the most likely scenario.
 Walton was a G League standout, but didn’t do much on the NBA level as a rookie.
 Another developmental season as a two-way player in the Heat’s system probably would be good for both sides.

 Season stats: Averaged 14.0 points, 11.4 rebounds and 1.7 blocks in 54 regular-season games.
 In the playoffs, Whiteside averaged 5.2 points and 6.0 rebounds in 15.4 minutes.

 Contract status: Set to make $25.4 million in 2018-19, which is the third season of a four-year, $98 million free-agent deal he signed with the Heat in the summer of 2016.
 Whiteside has a player option worth $27.1 million in 2019-20, the final season of his contract.